Save the date for Macathon 2022 on November 4 & 5!

 Macathon is an idea-building challenge that moves liberal arts into action, fosters innovation, and connects alums and students.

-Macathon, held non-stop from 4:30 p.m.
-Friday, November 8, 2019 to 8:00 p.m.
-Saturday, November 9, 2019, is an overnight innovation and creativity contest.
+Macathon, is an overnight innovation and creativity contest.
 In teams of 3-6 participants, students put their liberal arts education into action and invent a unique and original service or product (website, application, physical product) that solves a real-world problem.
 No preparation work is allowed; everything for the competition must be produced within the 24-hour period.

-At the beginning of the competition, each team is paired with a group of 4-5 alumni judges.
-Judges are brought in from across the country specifically to mentor and evaluate Macathon teams.
-Each team will prepare and deliver to the judging panel a 9-minute verbal/visual presentation of their product or service.
+At the beginning of the competition, each team is paired with a group of 4-6 alumni judges.
+Judges sign up from around the world specifically to mentor and evaluate Macathon teams.
+Each team will prepare and deliver a 7-minute verbal/visual video presentation of their product or service.
 Students will be judged on their identification and understanding of a real-world problem, their solution, and their presentation.
-The three highest-scoring teams in the final will be awarded with cash prizes!
-More information for students
+The three highest-scoring teams in the final will be awarded cash prizes!

 Please join us for Macathon final presentations in John B. Davis Lecture Hall, Ruth Stricker Dayton Campus Center.

 Info Session: 9/20 from 12-1 pm via Zoom